Skvare/com.skvare.crontab/README.md

 ![Screenshot](/images/screenshot.gif)

-This Extension provides advanced Job scheduling functionality.
+This extension provides advanced job scheduling functionality.

-Admin can set Linux CRONTAB-like expressions for each scheduled job.
+Admins can set Linux CRONTAB-like expressions for each scheduled job.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).